dylanesque/Cheatsheets/rxjs.md

 - `takeWhile()` allows us to receive data until a certain condition is met

-- `takeUntil()` takes another observable as an argument, and emits values until the other observable returns a value
+- `takeUntil()` takes another observable as an argument, and emits values until the other observable returns a value.

+  - `takeUntil` can be used to automate unsubscription from long-running streams, as seen in [this example](https://rxjs-emjeza.stackblitz.io).

 - `distinctUntilChanged()` ignores emitting values until they change from the last emitted value